AdjWang/exccpkg/README.md

   - Long configuration file.

-    The tradeoff of explicit is more confiturations, since C/C++ compilers have tons of configurations, no metion to support multiple platforms.
+    The tradeoff of explicit is cumbersome, since C/C++ compilers have tons of configurations, no metion to support multiple platforms.

   - Manually ABI compability control.

     Compiler configurations must be consistent between `exccpkgfile.py` and build command.
-If any thing is broken, the compiler often failes with link errors.
+If anything is broken, the compiler often failes with link errors.

   - Duplicated source code at project level.